My Role

 Findings from Qualitative Interviews

-• Marketers and Data Analysts were heavily dependent on development teams and in smaller teams they lacked the support needed to implement.
+• Lack of Developer Support: Marketers and Data Analysts were heavily dependent on development teams and in smaller teams they lacked the support needed to implement.

-• Less technically savvy users were frustrated with the JavaScript knowledge needed to create and support Events
+• Too Technical: Less technically savvy users were frustrated with the JavaScript knowledge needed to create and support Events.

-• Users were frustrated by the existing workflow as it dead-ends and doesn’t provide a clear link to dependencies
+• Confusing Workflow: Users were confused by the existing workflow as it dead-ends and doesn’t provide a clear link to dependencies or next steps.

 User Metrics